ubco-cmps/data301_course/about/syllabus.md

 ## How will this course be taught ?

-This course will be taught as a [Blended Learning classroom](https://en.wikipedia.org/wiki/Blended_learning) where some elements of a [flipped classroom](https://www.youtube-nocookie.com/embed/BCIxikOq73Q) will be mixed wih a more traditional coding classroom with live demos, clicker questions, and worksheets.
+This course will be taught as a [Blended Learning classroom](https://en.wikipedia.org/wiki/Blended_learning) where some elements of a [flipped classroom](https://www.youtube-nocookie.com/embed/BCIxikOq73Q) will be mixed with a more traditional coding classroom with live demos, clicker or poll questions, and worksheets.
 Briefly, this requires students to watch videos and engage with the assigned reading prior to the classroom meeting (knowledge transfer).
-During the class meeting, the instructor guides students through clicker questions, worksheet problems, and other activities to help the students make sense of the material (sense-making).
+During the class meeting, the instructor guides students through clicker (or poll) questions, worksheet problems, and other activities to help the students make sense of the material (sense-making).
 See {numref}`masterymodel1` for a mental model of how learning works {cite}`Ambrose2010`.

 ```{figure} ../images/masterymodel1.png